ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 Once you have your metrics and an understanding of their steady state behavior, you can use them to define the hypotheses and preferred results for your experiment.
 Start small and choose only one hypothesis at a time.
-When you are doing this it is important to bring everybody around the table that is involved with the project.
+When you are doing this, it is important to bring everybody around the table that is involved with the project.
 The team, the product owner, developers, designers, etc.

 It can be tempting to subject your system to different events (for example, increasing amounts of traffic) to “see what happens.”